waltonR1/isep-lab2-todo-api/readme.md

 `GET /todos`
 - Returns a 200 with all todos.

 The starter project already have most of the API covered.
-You only have to complete the `Todo` and `TodoController` classes to ensure that the business rules listed earlier are respected.
+You only have to <ins>complete the `Todo` and `TodoController` classes to ensure that the business rules listed earlier are respected</ins>.

-Remember to test your API.
+Remember to <ins>test your API</ins>.
 Try to create several Todos and to list them.

 # Step 2 : Split the code into a 3 tier architecture (~30 min)

 Now that we have a working Web API for our Todos, we will focus on its **architecture**.
 In this step, we will turn our "1-tier" architecture into a **3-tier architecture**.
 It will allow us to clearly separate the code according to its responsibilities

-For that, we will split and move our code in 3 distinct layers :
+For that, you will <ins>split and move yur code in 3 distinct layers</ins> :
 - **DataPersistence** layer
   - Contains the code that stores and retrieves Todos in and from an in-memory collection of Todos
-  - It may contain, for example, a `TodoRepository` class
+  - <ins>It may contain, for example, a `TodoRepository` class</ins>
 - **Application** layer
   - Contains the Business logic and rules, the use cases of the Application.
-  - It may contain, for example, a `TodoManager` class which instantiates a `TodoRepository` object to work with.
+  - <ins>It may contain, for example, a `TodoManager` class which instantiates a `TodoRepository` object to work with</ins>.
+The `TodoManager` class should ensure business rules and throw exceptions when they are not respected, or use an alternative way, such as error codes.
 - **Presentation** layer
   - Contains the API endpoints
-  - It may instantiate a `TodoManager` object to work with
+  - <ins>It may contain the `TodoController` class, which may instantiate a `TodoManager` object to work with</ins>

-To achieve this, you may separate your code into 3 different folders.
+To achieve this, you may <ins>separate your code into 3 different packages</ins>.
 Or, even better (but you are not required to), into different independant modules.

 The code of the presentation layer should be calling the code of the application layer, which should be calling the code of the data persistence layer.